Gain financial insights

 5. Other Mutual Funds

-• Index Funds: Track a specific market index like Nifty 50.
+• Index Funds: Track a specific market index like the Nifty 50.

 • Fund of Funds (FoFs): Invest in other mutual fund schemes.